alimcodescalers/G8_testing/docs/functional/openvcloud/ovc_master_hosted/remote_setup.md

-## Remote Setup of Functional Tests
+## Remote Setup of the OpenvCloud Functional Tests

 For setting up the functional tests, you have two options:
 - Install everything directly on the master cloud space, so locally from the perspecitive where the tests will actually run